Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Things You Need to Line Your Crochet

-• Zipper in the length of the purse you want.
+• Zipper to match the length of the purse you want

 • Needle for darning in the crochet ends.

-• Needle and threads for sewing zip and lining.
+• Needle and thread for sewing zipper and lining.

 • Scissors!